 Since its beginnings as a community music school in the 1950s, the Colburn School has been committed to providing access to excellence.
 Today, it remains a unifying philosophy across all units of the School, vividly demonstrated by robust financial aid and scholarship programs made possible through the generous annual support from individual donors and foundations, as well as contributions to the Access Fund.
 As Fall registration for the Community School of Performing Arts approaches, Colburn has expanded current financial aid offerings and offered special lesson packages and discounts to ensure that students can continue their studies uninterrupted.

 The Community School began in 1950 when the University of Southern California established a small preparatory school offering school-aged children piano lessons.
 The community welcomed the idea, and within five years, the program supported 50 faculty members and class selection broadened to include strings, winds, and voice instruction.
-In 1980, the Richard D. Colburn’s California Foundation assumed the day-to-day operations of the Community School of Performing Arts and in the years that followed the School greatly enhanced its program offerings in order to continue to provide the community with an exemplary performing arts education.
-Among other developments, the School added programs in chamber music, orchestra, and community outreach; master classes; and Friday Night Recitals; and moved the School’s operations to a newly built campus on Grand Avenue.
+In 1980, the Richard D. Colburn’s California Foundation assumed the day-to-day operations of the Community School of Performing Arts so that children throughout Los Angeles could continue receiving exemplary performing arts education.

 Seventy years later, the focus on the community remains.
 Dean Susan Cook says “The Community School is committed to providing the highest quality performing arts education possible to a diverse student body in an inclusive environment where all students, regardless of background, level of ability and age, can participate who have a passion, curiosity, and commitment to study.”
 Today, the Community School serves nearly 1,800 students, spanning Suzuki violinists to pre-collegiate pianists to adults learning an instrument for the first time.